nephio-project/nephio/operators/nftopology/README.md

     NetworkInstanceName string `json:"networkInstanceName" yaml:"networkInstanceName"`
 }

-// PackageRevisionReference is a temporary replica of PackageRevisionReference used for the
-// ONE Summit
-type PackageRevisionReference struct {
+// PackageRevisionReference defines a reference to a package type PackageRevisionReference struct {
     // Namespace is the namespace for both the repository and package revision
     // +optional